pratiktri/server_init_harden/README.md

 -   [x] New - Add commented license to script itself
 -   [ ] New - Add github URL on usage()
 -   [ ] New - Enable LUKS (is it even worth it???)
--   [ ] New - Change DNS to OpenNIC Anycast servers (185.121.177.177 & 169.239.202.202)?
 -   [ ] New - Only checks before starting the script should be root-check and "apt" check.
+Don't want to change
--   [ ] Update - Remove Ubuntu 14.x support - way too old
+-   [ ] Update - Remove Ubuntu 14.x support - way too old - No systemd - probably has many security holes.
+-   [ ] New - add logs to syslog as well (all or only error?)

 ## License